Why Your Company Needs to Run a Blog Now

 If you’re running a tax advisory firm, for example, you’ll want to have a set of articles or blog posts dedicated to various tax rates in the world.
 The people looking for tax rates are dealing with tax issues at the moment and are highly receptive to products or services that will alleviate their pains.

-Lillydoo, a German diaper brand, publishes articles on their official website to help parents with their pregnancy or newborn.
+Lillydoo, a German diaper brand, publishes articles on its official website to help parents with their pregnancy or newborn.
 Here are some published articles by Lillydoo:

 - Don’t be afraid of the doctor visit